Exploring The Baliem Valley, Papua – Tribes and Mummies

 The main town of Wamena is home to three main markets.
 The markets are as local as can be, with sellers displaying their wares on the floor, most notably the ‘Red Fruit’ (Buah Merah), which grows only in the mountain regions of Papua and is said to cure a variety of ailments.
 Chickens, pigs and children run around freely in the dirt, whilst some parts of the market are dedicated to meat (and other animals parts), and fish.

-Exploring traditional markets is one of the activities we like to experience, especially in the more remote parts of Indonesia, where ‘foreign’ items have not yet made their way in, and where the items on sale are produced locally.
+The markets were a prominent part of our independent Baliem Valley tour, especially since exploring traditional markets is one of the activities we like to experience, especially in the more remote parts of Indonesia, where ‘foreign’ items have not yet made their way in, and where the items on sale are produced locally.
 Shoppers carry a Noken (traditional hand-made bag) suspended from their heads to carry their purchases.

 Traditional Tribes and Villages